Keyboard shortcuts

 let worker: ProcessRef<Worker> = spawn Worker;

+The authority declaration is process-local, exact for the target process, and must be used by a local spawn site.
 The reference is local to the transition that spawned it.
 Multiple references may target the same process definition, which creates multiple runtime instances.

 Messages